Flavjack/journalclub/manuscript/Journal-Club_article.md

 Data analysis was performed in the statistical software R version 4.2.1 ([R Core Team, 2020](https://www.zotero.org/google-docs/?U07ghK)).
 The scores were analyzed in a linear model taking into account the interaction of the number of journal clubs, the section, and the year of application of the methodology.
 The results were subjected to an analysis of variance to analyze the interaction between the factors.
 The SNK (Student-Newman-Keuls) test in the agricolae package ([Mendiburu, 2021](https://www.zotero.org/google-docs/?d0NZEZ)) was used to compare the means of the grades.
 The graphs were made with the inti package ([Lozano-Isla, 2022](https://www.zotero.org/google-docs/?gA9JQi)).
 Qualitative data analysis and graphs were analyzed by the frequency of occurrence of terms with the wordcloud package ([Fellows, 2018](https://www.zotero.org/google-docs/?dIS9C8)).

+The code and the reproducible data analysis were performed under Quarto an open-source scientific and technical publishing system [(Supplementary File 3, Allaire et al. 2022)](https://www.zotero.org/google-docs/?pakYS7).

+#

+#

 #

 ```Unknown element type at this position: UNSUPPORTED```# Results